 6. Arrange pumpkin pasta among the bowls, sprinkle with the toasted pine nuts and serve.

-To boost the nutrients in this vegan pumpkin pasta recipe, you can sprinkle already cooked pasta with some nutritional yeast.
-It's a wonderful alternative to vegan parmesan "cheese" and also a great source of B vitamins.
+Try Nutritional Yeast: To boost the nutrients in this vegan pasta recipe, you can sprinkle already cooked pasta with some nutritional yeast.
+It's a wonderful alternative to "cheese" and also a great source of B vitamins.

 Frequently Asked Questions

-Absolutely.
-Butternut squash makes a wonderful and healthy alternative to pumpkin puree.
-So if you have cooked butternut squash puree, use it instead of the pumpkin puree.
+Yes, you certainly can.
+Butternut squash puree makes a delicious and healthy alternative to pumpkin puree in this recipe.
+If you have cooked butternut squash puree available, feel free to use it instead of the pumpkin puree.

-When you ready to serve, simmer the sauce in a small or medium pot and over a medium heat.
-You can add a few tablespoons of plant-based milk to reach the desired consistency.
-Add freshly cooked pasta and dinner is ready.
+Thawing.
+When you're ready to serve, thaw the sauce in the refrigerator overnight.
+Then, simmer the sauce in a small or medium pot over medium heat.
+If needed, add a bit of plant milk to reach the desired creamy consistency.
+Stir in freshly cooked pasta, and your meal is ready!